mark-hobbs/pypd/ARCHITECTURE.md

 ### `particles.compute_forces(bonds)` vs `model.compute_particle_forces()`

 There is a strong argument for keeping methods in data classes as each class should be responsible for operations that are intimately tied to its data.
-However, a problem with the existing design (`particles.compute_forces(bonds)`) is that `Particles` need to know about `Bonds` which breaks encapsulation.
+However, a problem with the existing design - `particles.compute_forces(bonds)` - is that `Particles` need to know about `Bonds` which breaks encapsulation.

 ### Let `Model` manage `Bonds` internally